inphobia/p5-idea-wikiclone/Implemented-features.md

   * Context help: hit Ctrl+Q on element in question and get your answer from pod files or inline pod
 * Code inspections:
   * `Perl::Critic` annotations.
-All configurations must be done via `.perlcriticrc` file in project root or home dir (see [Perl::Critic](http://search.cpan.org/~thaljef/Perl-Critic/) documentation).
-There is no any UI to configure `Perl::Critic` settings for now.
-Only enable/disable checkbox in Perl5 settings.
+By default `.perlcriticrc` file from project root or home dir being used (see [Perl::Critic](http://search.cpan.org/~thaljef/Perl-Critic/) documentation).
+You may specify additional command line arguments in the Perl5 settings.
   * Labels
     * Undeclared and unresolved labels inspections
   * Packages